 An Appurtenance extending over a public sidewalk or other public way shall be subject to the Town’s right to address resulting safety issues, including removing the offending Appurtenance at the expense of the property owner.

-Awnings, canopies, arcades, galleries, and colonnades canopies shall be designed to shelter pedestrians from the elements, create a transition of scale from the Street to the Building entry, reduce heat against the Storefront glass, and provide a distinctive image and identity for businesses in the building.
+Awnings, canopies, arcades, Galleries, and Colonnades shall be designed to shelter pedestrians from the elements, create a transition of scale from the Street to the Building entry, reduce heat against the Storefront glass, and provide a distinctive image and identity for businesses in the building.
 Lighting shall not be directly attached to a canopy or awning.

 FAÇADE TRANSPARENCY REQUIREMENTS